AbdifatahYasin1/Abdifatah-portfolio/README.md

 > Describe your project in 1 or 2 sentences.

-Portfolio website is a web app that allows the user to store books.
+Portfolio website is a web app that allows you to showcase your projects.

 **[Portfolio website:: setup]** This is a sample of showcase that you can show your work to the world.
 You can add your projects and your skills to show the world what you can do.